-Presentence Reports and Progress / Violation Reports may contain the results of additional assessments and/or tools utilized by AP&P in developing and updating an offender's Case Action Plan.
-Structured Decision-Making Tools 1 - 6 may be incorporated into future Presentence Reports and Progress / Violation Reports.
-Tool 1 may be useful at the time of sentencing.
-Tools 2 - 6 are not anticipated to be presented at the time of sentencing. but may be included in Progress/Violation Reports.
+Presentence Reports and Progress/Violation Reports may contain the results of additional assessments and/or tools utilized by AP&P in developing and updating an offender's Case Action Plan.
+The concepts outlined in Structured Decision-Making Tools 1 - 6 may be incorporated into future Presentence Reports and Progress/Violation Reports as appropriate.
+Tool 1 concepts are reflected in the Evaluative Summary section of the PSI.
+Tools 2 - 6 are not anticipated to be presented at the time of sentencing, but may be included in Progress/Violation Reports.